 You’ll need a steam cleaner to lift dirt and other contaminants faster and more effectively as you won’t need stiff brushes for the process.

 An auto detailing air gun is recommended for the areas under the seats and the troublesome area where the seat and the backrest meet.
 It will blow away dust, food crumbs, and similar stuff, making the cleaning process easier for you.

-A vacuum cleaner is a must-have for removing dust and dirt from the surface.
+A car vacuum cleaner is a must-have for removing dust and dirt from the surface.

-Other items you will need are microfiber towels, leather cleaner, leather conditioner, and auto detailing gel.
+Other items you will need are microfiber cloths, leather cleaner, leather conditioner, and auto detailing gel.